-Note that organizations with multiple geographical locations need a protector for each site.
+Organizations with multiple geographical locations need a protector for each site.
 A deployment with low latency between two geographically distributed sites might need two protectors and two supplemental Forcepoint DLP servers.

 Adding branch offices

 Each branch office requires a protector.
 When a branch office is added or acquired, add a protector.